Catthycqy/ETL-HW1/README.md

 ### Get Data

-In order to pull data from ACS data,  the package ***census*** is used, which allows the users to contain an easy access to  [U.S. Census Bureau’s API.](https://www.census.gov/data/developers.html) Specifically, the package provides a class for census geographies and functions to obtain information about different variables and tables.
+In order to pull data from ACS data,  the package ***census*** is used, which allows the users to contain an easy access to [The U.S. Census Bureau’s API.](https://www.census.gov/data/developers.html) Specifically, the package provides a class for census geographies and functions to obtain information about different variables and tables.
 You can learn more about this package from [here.](https://jtleider.github.io/censusdata/)

 - **Census Geographies**: representing the targeted census geographies.